-Addressing the some of the downsides of Paypal, other businesses have ‘stepped up’ to provide their own payment services.
-They range from smaller startups to well established players throwing their hat in the online payment arena.
-Mostly the service that would work best for you depends most upon what you actually use online money transfers for.
-With Paypal, many people only use a certain aspect of it while never touching others.
+Fortunately, several other businesses have stepped up to provide their own payment services.
+They range from smaller startups to well-established players.
 Let’s go over a few of these online payment services and check out the differences and why you might use one over another.

-2Checkout is a payment processor which acts as a “middleman” between you (as a seller of items or services) and the payer.
-2Checkout can accept credit cards, checks, and even PayPal itself as a form of payment but ads a management layer as well handling the whole checkout process.
-I’ve seen many merchants using 2Checkout as a payment provider on eBay stores as an alternative to PayPal.
-There is a $49 signup fee; so this is mainly meant for those with some higher volume sales and not casual transactions.
+2Checkout is a payment processor that acts as a middleman between you (as a seller of items or services) and the payer.
+You can accept credit cards, checks, and even PayPal itself as a form of payment but ads a management layer as well handling the whole checkout process.

 6. Traditional Merchant Accounts

-Finally on the ‘merchant’ end again, you can do what other businesses have been doing for decades and apply for a real merchant account.
-Having a merchant account gives you, with the use of a payment processor such as Authorize.Net, the ability to accept credit cards directly.
-There are some downsides to this.
-There is often a monthly fee that the other providers above to not charge, and you must be PCI compliant which is a whole other issue.
-However if you perform a lot of transactions and need to integrate a payment solution into your own shopping cart or system, then this is the only way to go.
+Having a merchant account from a bank gives you the ability to accept credit cards directly.
+There is often a monthly fee, and you must be compliant with PCI Council security standards.
+However, if you do a lot of business and need to integrate a payment solution into your own shopping cart or system, this is the best way to go.

 Which One Is For Me?